 The first rule of painting is there are no rules.
-I suppose there is a little chemistry and physics to deal with, but once you have a basic understanding of those, you can start painting with acrylics and exploring your own personal painting style.
+I suppose there is a little chemistry and physics to deal with, but once you have a basic understanding of those, you can learn how to start painting with acrylics and exploring your own personal painting style.
 Painting with acrylics for beginners is a great way to start because they are inexpensive, quick-drying, easy to clean, and ready to use straight from the tube/bottle.
-I’ve been painting with acrylics for a year and a half now and gathered my best tips for getting started below!
+I’ve been painting with acrylics for a few years now and gathered my best beginner painting supplies for getting started below!

 I’ve included my favorite product links from websites I like with high quality and economically priced products – most of the links are affiliate links so I could receive a commission if you purchase anything from these links, but the pricing is the same as what you’ll see in the store or if you go direct to the website.
-Blick usually has everyday great deals with low free shipping minimums, and Michael’s offers buy-online-pick-up-in-store/curbside, which is convenient, saves on shipping, and a safer option during these pandemic times!
+Blick usually has everyday great deals with low free shipping minimums, and Michael’s offers buy-online-pick-up-in-store/curbside, which is convenient and saves on shipping!

-Alternatively, if you really don’t want to invest much, you can grab a few of the small acrylic craft paint bottles at Walmart, Michael’s or Hobby Lobby, that are often less than $1 a piece.
-They tend to be thin, but there are a TON of colors to choose from and it’s a cheap and easy way to get started.
+Alternatively, if you really don’t want to invest much, you can grab a few of the small acrylic craft paint bottles at any of the craft stores like Walmart, Michael’s or Hobby Lobby, that are often around $1 a piece.
+They tend to be thin and thus more translucent, but there are a TON of colors to choose from and it’s a cheap and easy way to get started.
 There are a few metallics and iridescent shades I like to keep on hand from the craft department that I use regularly for fun accents!

 When painting with acrylics, you can choose what viscosity you want to paint with: high flow, medium, or heavy body.
 This is very much a personal preference that depends on your style of painting.
 The above links for beginner acrylic paints are medium body, which is a great place to start.
 You can just thin acrylic paint with water, or purchase acrylic paint mediums that help extend the paint and let you increase or decrease the texture/viscosity accordingly.
 More on acrylic mediums below.
 I use all three types of acrylic, depending on what mood and style I am working in.